saminiir/saminiir.github.io/_posts/2017-07-05-lets-code-tcp-ip-stack-5.markdown

 	-d "payload=$(perl -e "print 'lorem ipsum ' x500")"
 {% endhighlight %}

 Let's step through the connection phases, see when retransmissions are triggered and how the RTO value changes.
-Below is a modified `tcpdump` output with inline comments about the TCP socket's internal state:
+Below is a modified `tcpdump` output with inline comments about our TCP socket's internal state:

 {% highlight bash %}
 00.000000 10.0.0.4.49951 > httpbin.org.80: [S], seq 1, options [mss 1460]